What Documents Do I Need for a Job Interview

 Certain positions require additional paperwork—security clearance numbers, professional registration, and medical certifications among them.
 Anticipate these needs when applying.

-If the role requires membership in a professional body, bring proof of current registration, your registration number, and any recent renewal documentation.
-For clinical or engineering roles, bring your license front and center.
+If the role requires membership in a professional body: bring proof of current registration, your registration number, and any recent renewal documentation.
+For clinical or engineering roles: bring your licence front and centre.

 Health and Safety Certifications

-Some workplaces require proof of specific health checks, immunizations, or safety trainings.
-If these are listed in the job description, bring certified copies or screenshots of digital badges that can be verified.
+Some workplaces require proof of specific health checks, immunisations, or safety trainings.
+If listed in the job description, bring certified copies or screenshots of digital badges that can be verified.

 Background and Police Clearance

-Employers conducting international hires may ask for police clearance certificates.
-These can take time to obtain; if there’s any chance this will be requested, start the process early and keep an electronic copy.
+Employers conducting international hires may ask for police-clearance certificates.
+These can take time.
+If there’s any chance this will be requested, start the process early and keep an electronic copy.

 How Hiring Managers Use Documents: What They Look For

-Understanding what managers and HR teams are checking helps you prioritize.
+Understanding what managers and HR teams are checking helps you prioritise.

 Completeness and Consistency